amanzulfikar/Projects/README.md

 Project 5- Modified project 4 to include a class that contains functions for each math operation.
 All four functions returned corresponding results and all printing was handled from the main program created.

 Fashion Shop Assignment (Project 6)- Created a Fashion shop application with given BTCInput.
-All classes were included in order to the the application fully functional
+All classes were included in order for the application to be fully functional.

 Project 7- Created an application that recorded purchased grocery items.
 The user is prompted to enter the grocery item, name, quantity, and price.
 Grocery details were stored in a dictionary using a given format.
 Loop was implemented for the user to record all grocery items and to print grocery items along with the total price.